5 Lessons Hollywood Can Learn from C.S. Lewis

 The influence C.S.
 Lewis has had on Christianity, culture, art, and literature can fill, and has filled many pages in many books.
 Whether your first introduction to his work was THE CHRONICLES OF NARNIA, MERE CHRISTIANITY, or THE SCREWTAPE LETTERS, undoubtedly most everyone has a connection with one of his writings.

 With Nov.
-22 being the 50th year since C.S.
-Lewis died in 1963, it’s only appropriate, therefore, to visit some of the words that C.S.
+29 being C.S.
+Lewis’s birthday, it’d be appropriate therefore to visit some of the words that C.S.
 Lewis wrote long ago, but that are just as applicable today.
 Here are five lessons from C.S.
 Lewis that Hollywood (and everyone) should remember and five movies exhibiting these qualities.

 1. The best movies are those that can be enjoyed by the whole family.